University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part1.md

 :computer: Have a look at the newly created files.
 #### :question:*Questions*
 11. How many files have been generated, and what are their extensions?
+12. How many variants are stored in the variant file?
+How does it compare with the number of variants in the VCF file?
-12. If you look at the content of the PLINK variant file, you will notice that some variants are not bi-allelic SNPs.
+13. If you look at the content of the PLINK variant file, you will notice that some variants are not bi-allelic SNPs.
 Provide an example of at most 2 other types of variations (tell what variations you observe and report the whole line for each example).
-13. Is the information stored in the panel file (integrated_call_samples_v3.20130502.ALL.panel) downloaded from the 1kGP FTP site reported in the PLINK sample file?
+14. Is the information stored in the panel file (`integrated_call_samples_v3.20130502.ALL.panel`) downloaded from the 1kGP FTP site reported in the PLINK sample file?
 ---

 :blue_book: The VCF file does not contain information about each sample's population of origin or sex.
 That information is stored in the panel file.
 Thus we need to build a file that will be used to update the `.fam` output when we convert the VCF file into PLINK files.
 For this, we have to follow instructions from the [PLINK online manual](http://www.cog-genomics.org/plink/1.9/data#update_indiv) to build the input file.